OfqualGovUK/ofqual-standards-patterns/docs/standards/shutter-page-content.md

 * Where the service cleans out data for incomplete user workflows, tell the user how long we keep the data for:
 >We have saved your answers.
 They will be available for 30 days.
 * Where the service stores partial data indefinitely:
->We have saved your answers.
-They will be available when the service is back.
+>Your answers have been saved for when the service is available again.
 * Where the service has not stored partial data:
 >We have not saved your answers.
 When the service is available, you will have to start again.